 if applicable, share with the Code Body any information that has been submitted to the DIP Manager.

+[DCR0003]2.5 MHHS Qualification

+2.5.1 Potential DIP Users undertaking MHHS Qualification shall follow any directions provided by the DIP Manager and/or relevant Industry Code to achieve MHHS Qualification.
+Such directions shall, so far as practical, align with the requirements within the DIP Rules.

-2.5 Authorised Personnel
+2.6 Authorised Personnel

-2.5.1 Within the DIP there are four DIP User member roles which can be assigned.
+2.6.1 Within the DIP there are four DIP User member roles which can be assigned.
 Any person within a DIP Applicant organisation can have either a single role or, be assigned multiple roles (allowing all four assigned to one person):